Friday, October 1, 2010

 http://reddogbear.blogspot.com/2010/05/free-speech.html

 The Huffington Post employs a robot to censor public discussion.
 Management claims the CensorBot can even detect sarcasm.
 A partnership has been formed to sell the CensorBot technology to others.
+I have since writing this learned IT is called "content analysis."

-I am going to discuss one discrete part of the censorship that I think is troubling.
-HuffPo's account of the censorship on the site purports to be benign and limited.
-We shall see.
-I decided to create a test entitled HuffPo Consumer Community Moderation and Censorship Test.
+I created a test entitled HuffPo Consumer Community Moderation and Censorship Test.
 I operated the test on their own social network discussion pages.
 I alerted their Moderators to what I was doing, or tried to.This test was conducted during the flaming controversy about Dr. Laura using The N Word.
-The results were fascinating.
+The results were fascinating to me, at least.

 Test #1

-I posted a quotation from James Baldwin in the thread about race and language.
-The quote comes from the introduction to The Fire Next Time, a seminal book about race relations in America.
-In the Introduction, James Baldwin is explaining why he wrote the book dedicated to his beloved nephew.
 This sentence is one of the most well known introductory sentences in American literature.
 There is no better indictment of using The N Word than this sentence.
 James Baldwin does not make it through the CensorBot.
 The problem?
 In the quote James Baldwin uses a word the CensorBot does not like.
 How can you have a reasonable discussion when things you post that are relevant and poignant are censored?
 Here is the quote:

 "You can only be destroyed by believing that you really are what the white world calls a 'nigger.'
 I tell you this because I love you, and please don't you ever forget it."